 5. Shout ‘Bread and Butter’

-If you’re walking with someone that’s very important to you and an obstacle comes between you that forces you to separate and walk on either side, simply shout ‘bread and butter’.
+If you’re walking with someone very important to you and an obstacle comes between you that forces you to separate and walk on either side, simply shout ‘bread and butter’.
 This will prevent any rifts between you, and you will remain as close as butter smeared on bread.

-6. Stir Clockwise, Or Else…
+6. Stir Clockwise or Else…

 Despite what your elocution teacher may have said, if you pour milk into your tea before adding your sugar, you may never get married.
 However, undissolved sugar at the bottom of the cup may mean that someone is in love with you.
-But, be careful when stirring – move anticlockwise and you conjure up the devil, and if the tag falls off, then you’re in for some bad luck.
-You really do risk it all when brewing up a cuppa!
+But be careful when stirring – move anticlockwise and you conjure up the Devil, and if the tag falls off, then you’re in for some bad luck.
+You really do risk it all when brewing up a cuppa.

-different types of teaLearn all about the different types of tea.
+Learn about the different types of tea.

-7. Coffee Bubbles Will Dissolve Your Money Troubles
+7. Coffee Bubbles Dissolve Money Troubles

 8. Don’t Pass the Jalapeños!